ogarcia/trellowarrior/README.md

 as *pending*.
 You only can have one *doing* list and one *done* list, but these lists can be configured.

+If you have several boards with same name, TrelloWarrior always picks the first one.

 For now, only syncs *Title/Description*, *Due dates* and *Status*.